OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 ---
-title: 'Move rows across tables in Office Scripts'
+title: 'Move rows across tables using Office Scripts'
 description: 'Learn how to move rows across tables by saving filters, then processing and reapplying the filters.' ms.date: 03/30/2021
 localization_priority: Normal